MarkPearlCoZa/Blog_General/_posts/2016-07-26-Revised-three-stages-of-programming.md

 #### Stage 3 - Make it fast

-So, in all honesty I rarely progress to stage 3.
+In all honesty I rarely progress to stage 3.
 To understand why, you need a little context on the type of problems I typically solve.

 -------------------------------------------------------------------------------------------